Road Cycling Event

 If you’re pushing yourself on this climb, you’ll have several opportunities to use the big ring on the easier grades towards the top.
 If you’re just trying to enjoy the scenery, be sure to look out to your left in the opening half of the climb for some terrific views over the Yarra Ranges.
 There’s a feed station shortly after the timed-action finish.
 It’s then a neutral roll to the start of the final challenge of the day, Lake Mountain.

 NOTE!
-After a pro-style, neutral descent from the Lake Mountain summit, you MUST pass under the finish arch, back at the Event Village.
+After a pro-style, neutral descent from the final saddle, you MUST pass under the finish arch, back at the Event Village.
 Otherwise a DNF (Did Not Finish) may be issued.

 Gravel Sector